supermasita/blog.supermasita.com/about.md

 permalink: /about/
 ---

-Hi!
-I'm _Supermasita_.
-This blog was created to collect small and simple things that are worth remembering, mainly regarding computers and audio.
+This blog was created to collect small and simple things that I want to remember, mainly regarding computers and audio.
+You could say its a scratchpad.

 Want to contact me?
-Send me an old fashion <a href="mailto:burner.b8ee1cc6@tryninja.io">e-mail</a>.
+Send me an old fashion e-mail ( blog _at_ supermasita _dot_ com ).

 'Computer' projects
 ===